ans-group/docs.ukfast.co.uk/source/Domains/domains/transferin.md

-# Transferring a domain name to UKFast
+# Transferring a domain to UKFast

 ```eval_rst
 .. note::